apache/parquet-format/Encryption.md

 required to protect the column-specific information in the file footer.
-In these cases, the column-specific information (kept in `ColumnMetaData` structures) is split from the footer, by utilizing the existing `required i64 file_offset` parameter in the `ColumnChunk` structure, and ignoring the `optional ColumnMetaData meta_data` parameter in the same structure.
+In these cases, the column-specific information (kept in `ColumnMetaData` structures) is split from the footer, by utilizing the existing `required i64 file_offset` parameter in the `ColumnChunk` structure.
 This allows to serialize each `ColumnMetaData` structure separately, and encrypt it with a column-specific key, thus protecting the column stats and other metadata.

-The crypto metadata of columns is also protected, with the footer key, since it is set in the `ColumnChunk` structures that are a part of the footer.
-For example, the footer information on which columns are plaintext and which are encrypted, with what key, etc - is invisible without a footer key.
+### Encrypted footer mode

 In files with sensitive column data, a good security practice is to encrypt not only the secret columns, but also the file footer, with a separate footer key.
-To recap, this hides the file schema, number of rows, key-value properties, column names, column sort order, list of encrypted columns and metadata of the column encryption keys.
+This hides the file schema, number of rows, key-value properties, column names, column sort order, column data offset and size, list of encrypted columns and metadata of the column encryption keys.
 It also makes the footer tamper-proof.

+The columns encrypted with the same key as the footer, don't split the ColumnMetaData from the ColumnChunks, leaving it at the original location, `optional ColumnMetaData meta_data`.
+This field is not set for columns enrypted with a column-specific key.

 A Thrift-serialized `FileCryptoMetaData` structure is written after the footer.
-It contains information on the file encryption algorithm and on the footer (encrypted or not; offset in the file; optional key metadata, with a maximal length of 512).
+It contains information on the file encryption algorithm and on the footer (offset in the file, and an optional key metadata, with a maximal length of 512).
 Then the length of this structure is written, as a 4-byte little endian integer.
-Then the final magic string.
+Then a final magic string, "PARE".

 Only the `FileCryptoMetaData` is written as a plaintext, all other file parts are protected (as needed) with appropriate keys.

+### Plaintext footer mode

+This mode allows old readers to access unencrypted columns in encrypted files - at a price of exposing the file schema, number of rows, key-value properties, column names, column sort order, column data offset and size, list of encrypted columns and metadata of the column encryption keys.
+The `optional ColumnMetaData meta_data` is set in the `ColumnChunk` structure for all columns, but is stripped of the statistics for the sensitive (encrypted) columns.
+These statistics are available for new readers with the column key - they fetch the split ColumnMetaData, and decrypt it to get all metadata values.

+In this mode, the footer is written as usual, followed by its length (4-byte little endian integer) and a final magic string, "PAR1".

+### New fields for vectorized readers

-Apache Spark and other vectorized readers split a file by using the information on offset and size of each row group.
+Apache Spark and other vectorized readers slice a file by using the information on offset and size of each row group.
 This can be done by running over a list of all column chunks in a row group and reading the relevant information from the column meta data - but only if a reader has access (keys) to all columns.
 Therefore, two new fields are added to the